VarunRaval48/checkers-AI/README.md

 By default, running `python checkers.py` will run a multiplayer checkers game.

 For now, only multiplayer is supported.
-We will add AlphaBeta agent and ReinforcementLearningAgent soon.
+We will add AlphaBeta agent and ReinforcementLearning agent soon.

 ## References

-Board class for checkers game specified in game.py is adapted from project of [SamRagusa](https://github.com/SamRagusa/Checkers-Reinforcement-Learning).
+Board class for checkers game specified in game.py is adapted from the project of [SamRagusa](https://github.com/SamRagusa/Checkers-Reinforcement-Learning).